anan44/it-starts-with-clojure/CONTRIBUTING.md

 ### Easy way: Fixing issues

 The easiest way to contribute to the project is by solving issues.
-There are many kinds of issues avialble in the project ranging from:
+There are many kinds of issues available in the project ranging from:
 "I don't have time for this for now" to "I can't do this by myself".
 Feel free to choose any of the open issues and get your hands dirty.